foreverallama/matio/docs/subsystem_data_format.md

     - `field_type = 2` indicates an attribute like `Hidden`, `Constant`, etc.
   - `field_value` depends on `field_type`
     - If `field_type = 0`, `field_value` contains the index of the field name in linking metadata.
 These fields store the field name as a character array.
 The name refers to an enumeration.
     - If `field_type = 1`, `field_value` contains the index of the cell in the cell array containing the property contents.
 The indexing here starts from zero.
-However, it should be noted that the 0th index points to Cell 3 of the cell array.
+However, it should be noted that the 0th index points to Cell 3 of the cell array
     - If `field_type = 2`, `field_value` contains the actual value itself.
 MATLAB internally decodes this based on the attribute type

 #### Region 2: Type 1 Object Property Identifiers

-This region is structured exactly the same as _Region 4_, but is for Type 1 objects.
+This region is structured exactly the same as _Region 4_, but is for objects with custom `saveobj` methods.
 The start of this region is indicated by the second offset value.
-Type 1 objects use a `saveobj` method that defines how the object is saved to a MAT-file.
-If the contents being saved does not correspond to an object of the same class, then it is indicated as a `Type 1` object.
+If the contents being saved does not correspond to an object of the same class, then it is flagged.
+For example, if a class `MyClass` uses a `saveobj` method that returns a `struct`, then it is flagged with a `saveobj_ID`.

-For example, if a class `MyClass` uses a `saveobj` method that returns a `struct`, then it is saved as a `Type 1` object.
 Objects of this type are stored using a property name `any`.
 So far, the following MATLAB datatypes have been observed to use this type:

 - `string`
 - `timetable`